 This course addresses various intersections of the concepts of "religion" and "culture," with particular attention to creative or communicative expressions of culture.
 Specific topics may include: religion and film, religion and media, religion and literature, religion and science fiction, religion and popular culture, and others.
 J. Thrall

-RELS 260 Religion and Politics
+RELS 260 Religion and Politics in the United States

 See description for PS 260.
 HSS; CL: AMST 260, PS 260; DV; D. Oldfield, S. Hulett